 Method 1: Boiling

 This is one of the easiest and fastest ways to make Brussels sprouts and is especially recommended for newbies.
+This method will get you to quickly mix up a healthy salad of brussels sprouts and other vegetables without much hassle.
 For this, you will need:

 1. Fill the pan halfway with water and then bring it to a boil.
 Add the sprouts - of course after washing and cutting them up if they are big - then let them simmer on reduced heat for about 5 minutes.